-In this vlog style film, Sir Issac Newton explains how he discovered gravity when an apple fell from a tree and (as legend has it) hit him on the head.
+In this vlog style film for primary schools Sir Isaac Newton explains how he discovered gravity when an apple fell from a tree and (as legend has it) hit him on the head.

 He outlines how he used scientific method and process to think about gravity; questioning why things fall straight down, not sideways or upwards.

 He talks about how he carried out his own observations, as well as discussing his famous book on the subject.

 This short film is from the BBC series, Scientists and Scientific Method.

 As a starter to introduce a practical science activity, you could write a simple quiz to encourage pupils to capture the keywords shown in the video.